Types of eCommerce Business Models With Examples (2026)

 White Labelling is the rebranding of a ready-made product or service that you can sell as your own, without the hassle of building it from scratch.
 These solutions are customizable, so you can adapt them to suit your business needs, whether it’s software, websites, or marketing tools.

+Have you ever been to a Decathlon store?
+Most of their products are white-labeled!
 Even services like logistics or customer support can be white-labeled, allowing you to expand your offerings while maintaining your brand identity.

 Wholesale Distribution